 We've made applying for Masters study as straightforward as possible for our current students with our new fast-track application form, now live on your myEssex student portal.

 As a current Essex student, you may also be eligible for our Alumni Loyalty Discount, which provides a discount of up to 33% on tuition fees.
-You could also receive a £1000 Alumni Loyalty cash bursary.
-If we can offer you a place we'll automatically consider you for both awards.
+If we can offer you a place, we'll automatically consider you for this award.

-We will consider all applicants with 2:2 or above, or equivalent international qualifications.
+We will consider UK degrees, or equivalent international qualifications.
 For some courses, there may be additional requirements.

 Full details of entry requirements, including English language requirements are on our country pages or course listings.
 Please get in touch with Graduate Admissions if you have any further queries regarding the qualifications we accept.